GSam/CodeJam/README.md

 CodeJam
 =======

-Just some Google Code Jam solutions.
+Just some Google Code Jam solutions and some Project Euler problems.